bwidom/Help-Desk-Tool/README.md

 # Help-Desk-Tool
-Tool to automate user account and computer management
+Tool to automate user account and computer management.